For best experience please turn on javascript and use a modern browser!

 Find more information on studying with a disability, chronic illness or other condition that requires study accommodations or extra support.

-If you have a disability, chronic condition or other learning condition which requires extra attention, the University of Amsterdam (UvA) can provide extra support.
-Visit this link for more information on the support services available to students.
+If you have a disability, chronic condition or other learning condition which requires extra attention, AUC can provide extra support.
+Read this page for more information on the support services available to students.

-Additionally, you can contact the Student Life Officer for more information about studying with a disability, chronic illness or learning condition at AUC.
+Additionally, you can contact the Student Life Officer for more support about studying with a disability, chronic illness or learning condition at AUC.

 If you require a special provision in your residential requirements, you will need to complete the Medical Documentation for Special Provisions.
-Once completed, please email the letter or form to the Student Life Officer (studentlifeofficer@auc.nl).
+Once completed, please email the form to the Student Life Officer (studentlifeofficer@auc.nl).
+Remember that granting these types of accommodations is dependent on room availability and thus, may require some time.

 Please note that all requests for special provisions will be handled confidentially; documentation and requests will only be shared on a need-to-know basis.